Different Types of Semi-Trailer Axles

 Cons of Torsion Axles

-Torsion axles are good for: Light duty trailers that need a cushioned ride.
+Torsion axles are suitable for: Light-duty trailers that need a cushioned ride.

 Lift Axles

 Lift axles are another type of semi-trailer axle.
 They are non-powered and installed ahead of or behind the driving tandem axles.
-Most lift axles use airbags to carry weight and either air bags or springs are used to raise and lower the axle.
+Most lift axles use airbags to carry weight and either airbags or springs to raise and lower the axle.
 Drivers easily control lift axles with electric switches or air valves.

 Pros of Lift Axles